WYcreative/atlas/docs/atlas-config-structure.md

-# `guide/*.js` Configuration Structure
+# `atlas/*.js` Configuration Structure

-Most of the data required to generate a Design Guide instance comes from an object that is passed to the `options` parameter's `guide` property of the `generateGuide()` method.
+Most of the data required to generate an Atlas instance comes from an object that is passed to the `options` parameter's `atlas` property of the `generateAtlas()` method.

-When using the [Starter](https://github.com/WYcreative/starter), this data is usually split info multiple files, located in `./FrontEnd/config/guide`.
+When using the [Starter](https://github.com/WYcreative/starter), this data is usually split info multiple files, located in `./FrontEnd/config/atlas`.

-The following is the documentation of the expected `./FrontEnd/config/guide/**.js` exportable objects in a project that uses the Design Guide, followed by the `generateGuide()`'s generated object.
+The following is the documentation of the expected `./FrontEnd/config/atlas/**.js` exportable objects in a project that uses Atlas, followed by the `generateAtlas()`'s generated object.

 Properties marked with `*` are required.